Testicular cancer: Diagnosis

 Micrograph (high magnification) of a seminoma.
 H&E stain.

 The main way testicular cancer is diagnosed is via a lump or mass inside a testis.
-More generally, if a young adult or adolescent has a single enlarged testicle, which may or may not be painful, this should give doctors reason to suspect testicular cancer.
+More generally, if a young male has a single enlarged testicle, which may or may not be painful, this should give doctors reason to suspect testicular cancer.

 Mixed germ cell tumor containing embryonal carcinoma, seminoma, and yolk sac tumor.
 The embryonal carcinoma component (upper left, upper right, and lower left) shows pseudoglandular growth with high-grade features of large, epithelioid, anaplastic cells with prominent nucleoli, indistinct cell borders with nuclear overlapping, pleomorphism, and frequent mitoses.
 The seminoma component (upper center) shows large, round-polyhedral cells with distinct cell membranes, abundant clear/watery cytoplasm, large central nuclei, and prominent nucleoli.
 The yolk sac component (lower right, hugging the embryonal component) exhibits microcystic/reticular growth pattern.

 Other conditions may also have symptoms similar to testicular cancer: